itsbonczek/kingpin/README.md

 ## Clustering algorithm

-Kingpin uses simple grid-based clustering algorithm backed by k-d tree.
+Kingpin uses simple grid-based clustering algorithm backed by a 2-d tree.

-The good demonstration of this algorithm can be found in WWDC Session 2011: ["Visualizing Information Geographically with MapKit"](https://developer.apple.com/videos/wwdc/2011/).
+A good demonstration of this algorithm can be found in WWDC Session 2011: ["Visualizing Information Geographically with MapKit"](https://developer.apple.com/videos/wwdc/2011/).

 Kingpin's algorithm works in two steps (phases):

 1. The first step produces a cluster grid by querying a 2-d tree.
 2. The second step merges clusters in this cluster grid that visually overlap.

+Note: step 2 may have negative performance consequences for large numbers of annotations.
+You can disable the second phase by setting KPGridClusteringAlgorithm's ```clusteringStrategy``` property to ```KPGridClusteringAlgorithmStrategyBasic```

 ## Versions